There’s a glamorous new exhibition at Kensington Palace featuring three royal women whose style inspired a generation.

 Five rooms of elegant displays explore how the wardrobes of The Queen, Princess Margaret and Diana, Princess of Wales reflected the fashion rules of 1950’s, 60’s, 70’s and 80’s.
 Chosen from clothes worn in the decades when each woman was at her most fashionable, the garments reflect the spirit of each decade and will definitely bring back memories of the years you remember.
 I write this as someone who remembers padded shoulders and dropped waists very fondly and whose engagement ring is definitely an homage to the one worn by Diana, Princess of Wales.

-The Fashion Rules exhibition begins with The Queen’s dresses from the 1950’s and moves through the decades, sharing film, photographs and quotes, along with beautifully preserved pieces from three iconic royal wardrobes.
+Fashion Rules at Kensington Palace began with The Queen’s dresses from the 1950’s and moves through the decades, sharing film, photographs and quotes, along with beautifully preserved pieces from three iconic royal wardrobes.

 Each piece demonstrates how the wearer balanced style, the fashion ‘rules’ of the day and royal protocol.
 For example, light colours were almost always chosen by The Queen in the 1950’s as they showed up better in black and white photographs.
 Lighter shades also stand out well in a crowd.
 Although she often chose brighter colours, Princess Diana still followed this rule from time to time.